 In the wake of the 2008 financial crisis, this report is a call for stronger risk management, clearer executive compensation policies, and stronger expectations for (and regulation of) financial-sector governance.
-The report derives from a 2009 American Assembly event which brought together leaders of and experts on the financial sector.
+The report derives from The American Assembly event held in 2009, which brought together fifty leaders and experts in the financial sector.

 US-China Relations: Conflict or Cooperation in the 21st Century.